PSCHousing/FusionTable-Map-2-layers-with-markers/README.md

 Learn more in an open-access Data Visualization book-in-progress by Jack Dougherty at Trinity College CT http://epress.trincoll.edu/dataviz

+TO DO:
+*change legend to closely resemble small markers *change image labels to match exact wording in Google Fusion Table feature style options (large_red, small_yellow, etc.)
-TO DO: add polygon legend on index.html, similar to http://chicagobuildings.org/
+*add polygon legend on index.html, similar to http://chicagobuildings.org/